I will explain how I beat most of the hedge funds and Warren Buffett.

 Because of my experience, I’ve worked as an Investment Advisor which opened my eyes to the investment industry.
 I learn new things about investing every year and I will share them with you in this blog.

-I’ve learned that Investing Can Be More Important Than Your Salary, Why Most Funds Underperform, Truth About Investment Advisors, Top 4 Reasons to Buy Stocks, why people should Allocate 100% of Portfolio to Stocks and Secret to Warren Buffett’s success.
+I’ve learned that Investing Can Be More Important Than Your Salary, Why Most Funds Underperform, Using Investment Advisors, Top 4 Reasons to Buy Stocks, why people should Allocate 100% of Portfolio to Stocks and Secret to Warren Buffett’s success.